An i ntroduction to Elliot Wave Theory

 Elliott Wave Theory consists of a set of principles which govern the way price trends develop over time.
 It is one of the most popular methods used to analyse markets and in particular equity and currency markets.
 The theory was developed by Ralph Nelson Elliott in the 1930s but remains as relevant as ever today.

-The theory is based on the fact that the prices of currencies, stocks and other assets change as a result of the changing collective psychology of all the participants in the market.
 The result is that price patterns tend to repeat over time and across different time frames.

 By learning some of the principles of Elliott Wave theory, traders can use a process of elimination to identify likely scenarios.
 Trading strategies can be formulated around high probability scenarios with logical profit objectives and points of invalidation.